jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-20.md

-+++
+---
+title:  "Origin of the Point of Honour"
+heading:  "Chapter 20-21"
-title=  "Origin of the Point of Honour" heading=  "Chapter 20-21" description=  "The capitulary of Lewis the Debonnaire, allows the liberty of chusing to fight either with the sword or baston" date=  2020-03-21 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-19" linkbtext=  "Chapter 19" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-22" linkftext=  "Chapter 22"
+description:  "The capitulary of Lewis the Debonnaire, allows the liberty of chusing to fight either with the sword or baston"
-+++
+author:  "Montesquieu"
+image: "/covers/spirit.jpg"
+---

 <!-- WE meet with inexplicable enigmas in the codes of  -->